hazkeel27/svg-logo-maker/README.md

 - Then the user must install the NodeJS library.
 - Install the inquirer dependency to ask questions in the terminal.
 - Developers can install the jest devdependency to test the code.
-- Answer questions asked in the terminal to generate a logo.svg file.
+- Answer questions asked in the terminal to generate a logo.SVG file.

-Following is the screenshot of the terminal with questions answered by user. 📷
+Following is the screenshot of the terminal with questions answered by the user. 📷

 ![terminal screensoht](./images/terminal-screenshot.png)

-Following is the generated logo.svg file. 📷
+Following is the generated logo.SVG file. 📷

 ![sample svg logo](./images/sample-svg-logo.png)

-Following is a video demonstrating the how to run the application in the terminal as well as the application passing jest devdependency tests. 🎥
+Following is a video demonstrating how to run the application in the terminal as well as the application passing jest devdependency tests. 🎥

 [![Video Demo](https://img.youtube.com/vi/nWNQEc4X2qo/0.jpg)](https://www.youtube.com/watch?v=nWNQEc4X2qo)

 ## <a name="contributing"></a>Contribution 🤝

 Although the application makes use of modern ES6 ideas and object-oriented programming, its scope is currently constrained.
-By adding other features, such a wide variety of logos for clients to choose from easily, users can increase the functionality of the program.
+By adding other features, such as a wide variety of logos for clients to choose from easily, users can increase the functionality of the program.

 ## <a name="tests"></a>Tests 🧪